aarschne/pandas-challenge/README.md

 # pandas-challenge
 Repository for pandas module

+#
+Used the starter code provided by bootcamp spot and made the adjustments necessary to get the code working

 # used https://stackoverflow.com/questions/37125174/accessing-every-1st-element-of-pandas-dataframe-column-containing-lists
 # for finding the first item of a list in a column in a dataframe